 The LANCE architecture leverages existing near real-time satellite data processing systems that are managed by the Earth Science Data and Information System (ESDIS) project at NASA Goddard Space Flight Center (GSFC).

 The LANCE elements are located at the following facilities:

 - AMSR Science Investigator-led Processing System (SIPS) providing AMSR2 data and LIS (ISS)

 - Atmospheric Science Data Center (ASDC) providing MISR data with support from the MISR Science Computing Facility at JPL

-- GSFC Earth Sciences Data and Information Services Center (GES DISC) providing AIRS, and MLS data via the MLS SIPS at JPL
+- Goddard Earth Sciences Data and Information Services Center (GES DISC) providing AIRS, and MLS data via the MLS SIPS at JPL

 - MODIS Adaptive Processing System (MODAPS) providing MODIS and VIIRS data

-- OMI Science Investigator-led Processing System (SIPS) providing OMI and OMPS data
+- OMI Science Investigator-led Processing System (SIPS) providing OMI data

 These elements are supplied with rate-buffered data and/or session-based production datasets from the EDOS as soon as they are downlinked from satellites or transmitted from ground stations, generally within 30 minutes to two hours after observation.
 Each element then processes raw data into higher-level products before they are made available to users.
 A key NASA tenet, that of product validation and documentation by science instrument team members is being applied here as well as to the standard products, to ensure that user feedback and evolving user needs will translate into appropriate product modifications and new products.